The current version of RSQKit is a work in progress. Any content should not be considered final at this stage.

 • You may need to scroll down to find the repository if you have access to many repositories

-• Go to your repository
+• Go to your repository software repository on GitHub.

-• Zenodo will automatically archive this release:
+• Zenodo will automatically archive this release due to its integration with GitHub:

-• Once your GitHub repository is linked to Zenodo, any new release you publish on GitHub will be archived by Zenodo
+• Once your GitHub repository is linked to Zenodo, any new release you publish on GitHub will be archived by Zenodo.

 • Get the DOI: